prytula-pawel/QA_Testing_Principles/qa_testing_principles.md

 - Tester/QA shall be involved as soon as possible in feature design and implementation to be able to give valid feedback regarding functionalities and planned solution
 - Well written and detailed test cases in comprehensive test plan shall be a baseline for further automation
 - Topic that cannot be fully covered by automation (external automation, remote desktop accesses, integration to 3rd party software) can be mock or partially mock and if needed they need to be executed manually
+- The higher the level of test the less mocking shall be involved (UT, FE only test sill ok, but no mocking in Integration E2E Tests)

 ## Browser/OS Support
 - Check end customer needs & environment to narrow down possible use of OSes and browsers (some industries will only have PCs for example or use tabled often)